Zhangyanbo/FCN-KAN/README.md

 ![](layer_0.png)

-However, the exponential function has not been learned for the second layer:
+The exponential function is also been learned for the second layer:

 ![](layer_1.png)
 ```